SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Input files
 ^^^^^^^^^^^

-To run the code, following files are used.
+To run the code, following files in samples are used.
 The directory *restart* is created in the ground state calculation as *data_for_restart*.
 Pseudopotential files are already used in the ground state calculation.
 Therefore, *C2H2_rt_pulse.inp* that specifies input keywords and their values